-4.2.2.
-ActiFlow analysis
+4.2.2 Expansion tank CFD in ActiFlow

-Linear path inputs to ActiFlow were created for both FNG circuit #1 and circuit #2.
+Linear path inputs to ActiFlow were created for both FNG circuits.
 Flow speeds in each component were calculated using the volume and flow rate.
-CFD residence times were then calculated for the CsI WET (circuit #1) and the JCC-15 WET (circuit #2) separately, sampling 10^4 flow paths.
-These residence time distributions were sorted into time bins and each bin was used to define a separate ActiFlow input speed through the component.
+CFD residence times were then calculated for the CsI WET (circuit #1) and the JCC-15 WET (circuit #2) separately.
+These residence time distributions were sorted into between nine and twelve bins, with each bin used to define a separate path in the ActiFlow input.
 For comparison, the CFD residence times calculated for the JCC-15 WET in separate work by F4E (ref.
 [6]) were used to create another set of inputs.

-The results were compared with the original (no CFD) GammaFlow results and those measured during the experiment.
-The gamma-ray emission in ActiFlow was obtained using the number of 16 N atoms in the CsI WET, inlet and outlet, as calculated by FISPACT-II, the known half-life, and the detection efficiency of 2.32% in the energy range 5.5-6.5 MeV, calculated previously by MCNP simulation [4].
+The results were compared with the original (no CFD) GammaFlow results (ref.
+[4]) and those measured in the experiment.
+The gamma-ray emission in ActiFlow was obtained using the number of 16N atoms in the CsI WET, inlet and outlet, as calculated by FISPACT-II, the known half-life (Section 2.1), and the detection efficiency of 2.32% in the energy range 5.5-6.5 MeV, calculated previously by MCNP simulation [4].
 This is equivalent to the approach used for GammaFlow.

-The results of the circuit #1 analysis are shown in Fig. 3 and Table 1.
-ActiFlow predicts virtually the same count rates as GammaFlow, with an average accuracy of C/E = 0.90(2).
-The ActiFlow material sees almost identical neutron fluence to that in GammaFlow.
+The results of the circuit #1 analysis are shown in Fig. 3.
+ActiFlow predicts virtually the same count rates as GammaFlow, with an average accuracy of C/E=0.90(2).
+Summing the neutron fluence experienced by the material on the two paths through the FW mock-up (using cells in GammaFlow and mesh tally voxels in ActiFlow), the ActiFlow material sees almost identical fluence to that in GammaFlow.
 The calculation demonstrates that for a basic water circuit ActiFlow and GammaFlow give similar results, here predicting 16N count rates within 2% of each other at all flow speeds.

 The remaining 5-15% underestimation is suggested to result from fluid behaviour.
-Residence times were calculated for the CsI WET for several flow rates, and sorted into 2-10 ms bins to create a new set of inputs.
-The difference between the ActiFlow results with and without CFD, shown in Fig. 3, is less than 1%, suggesting that the CsI WET is not the dominant source of the underestimation for circuit #1.
-However,
+Residence times were calculated for the CsI WET using the CFD approach described in Section 4.2, for one flowrate (55.1 L/min, see Fig. 3).
+The difference between the ActiFlow results with and without CFD is small, suggesting that the CsI WET is not the dominant source of the underestimation for circuit #1.
+However, water flow through the FW mock-up and pipes could explain the difference.